diwsec/pentdocks/README.md

 `/bin/bash` – means you have Bash

-> now run `bash docker.sh` for installing the tools
+> now go to the pentdocks directory to run `bash docker.sh` for installing the tools

 > after the installation exit from the docker